 Blood in your urine

 You may also have this test if you had a kidney stone or you are being treated for kidney stones.
-If you have had a kidney stone or any treatments for a kidney stone, you should wait one to two months, or until you have completely recovered, before having this test.
+If you have had a kidney stone or any treatments for a kidney stone, you should wait 1 to 2 months, or until you have completely recovered, before having this test.

-You will need to repeat the test at least twice so your doctor can compare the results.
+You will need to repeat the test at least twice so your healthcare provider can compare the results.

-Your doctor may also order imaging tests including a CT scan and a special type of X-ray that uses a dye to look for kidney stones.
+Your healthcare provider may also order imaging tests.
+These include an ultrasound, CT scan and, a special type of X-ray (pyelogram) that uses a dye to look for kidney stones.

-Your doctor is likely to order blood tests, too, to look for calcium, uric acid, oxalate, and citrate, which are some of the chemicals that are most likely to cause your body to form kidney stones.
+Your provider is also likely to order blood tests, to look for calcium, phosphate, uric acid, oxalate, and citrate.
+These are some of the chemicals that are most likely to cause your body to form kidney stones.

-Results are given in milligrams per day (mg/day).
 The results will show whether your urine has high or low levels of the chemicals that are most likely to cause stones to form.
-These chemicals are calcium, uric acid, oxalate, and citrate.
+These chemicals are calcium, phosphate, uric acid, oxalate, and citrate.

 If your levels are not normal, it may mean that you have a kidney stone or stones.